 10. Problems with motivation

 When things are not going so well, and motivation is low, you should consider giving yourself a break.
-A few days, or even a week away from your project can sometimes be really helpful, allowing you to come back to your project invigorated and able to look at your project from a fresh perspective.
+A few days or even a week away from your project can sometimes be really helpful, allowing you to come back to your work invigorated and able to look at it from a fresh perspective.